SANDAG/QA/2022/Estimates_Automation/docs/functions.md

 **Raises:**

  - <b>`FileNotFoundError`</b>:  No files found or too many files found.
-When too many files are found,  this is usually becuase two files have the same name but different extension.
+When too many files are found,  this is usually because two files have the same name but different extension.
  - <b>`IOError`</b>:  The uniquely identified file has an unknown file extension.
 Supported file   extensions are ".csv" and ".xlsx".